sabudalfa/ArabicTextSentimentSwap/README.md

 This repository contains the MA’AKS dataset described in the paper:

-Title: "MA’AKS: manually-curated parallel dataset for Arabic text sentiment swap"
+Title: MA’AKS: manually-curated parallel dataset for Arabic text sentiment swap
-Authors: Raed Mughaus, Shadi Abudalfa, Hamzah Luqman, Fahad Abdu, Mohammed AlAli, Nawaf Al-Dowayan, Ahmed Abdelali Published as a research paper in International Journal of Computing and Digital Systems.
+Authors: Raed Mughaus, Shadi Abudalfa, Hamzah Luqman, Fahad Abdu, Mohammed AlAli, Nawaf Al-Dowayan, Ahmed Abdelali.

 If you use this dataset in your work, please cite our paper: